sophialyj/system-design-primer/README.md

 * See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** master-slave and master-master.

 #### Master-master replication
+If there is hot spots in certain key range, and there is intensive write request, the master slave model will be unable to spread the workload evenly.
+Multi-master model allows updates to happen at any replica (I think call it "No-Master" is more accurate).
 Both masters serve reads and writes and coordinate with each other on writes.
 If either master goes down, the system can continue to operate with both reads and writes.

 <p align="center">